tueimage/essential-skills/numpy-scipy-matplotlib.md

 ### Assigning at indices

-Like with lists, you can assign directly to parts of an array, for example
+Like with lists, you can assign directly to parts of an array, for example,

 ```python
 matrix[:2, :2] = np.array([[10, 20], [30, 40]])